Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 2. Recording Instruments:

-• Recording instruments are those which give a continuous record of variations of the electrical quantity over a selected period of time.
+• Recording instruments are those that give a continuous record of variations of the electrical quantity over a selected period of time.

-• The moving system of the instrument carries an inked pen which rests tightly on a graph chart.
+• The moving system of the instrument carries an inked pen which rests tightly on a sheet of graph paper.

 • Examples: Cardiogram, Chromatogram, X-Y plotter.